 - Add the garlic, chili powder, and cumin, and continue to cook the mix for another 3-4 minutes.

-- Add in the beans along with their juices, the salt, and some freshly ground black pepper.
+- Add in the beans along with their juices and salt.

 - Cook the beans for about five minutes until softened.

 - Using the back of a spoon, smash the beans against the side of the pan until your desired consistency is reached.
 Alternatively, you can use a potato masher or even a food processor for this.

 Some of the items I use in this recipe include: